PSECC Solar Farms an initiative of PSECC Ltd

 In the UK we have formed the holding company - Simbrofo Light Ghana Ltd UK Ltd and Alan Brewer is it's MD & Steve Filary as the other Director.

-We have linked into In-Country expert Michael Mikadao at PTL Technologies Ltd in ACCRA - pictured top right with another Solar Farm development in 2015 - he was responsible for the consultancy work by a Chinese company.
-Michael is to assist us further with negotiations with the new ECG for a PPA for the Ghana project at Simbrofo, Michael has been highly professional and given great assistance together with Consultancy to us.
+We had linked into In-Country expert Michael Mikadao at PTL Technologies Ltd in ACCRA - he was responsible for the consultancy work by a Chinese company.
+Michael has been highly professional and given great assistance together with Consultancy to us.

 This economic, social and political changes in coming years’ production, Industrialising, middle-income economic development are pillars aimed at improving the living standards for all Ghana through an economic development program, through which the country is expected to achieve a good average Gross Domestic Product (GDP) growth rate.
-The Solar Farm electricity, 55,000 MWh each year will be sold to ECG.
-The first part of the project funding was in place on the 2nd December 2016 and the rmeinder in place on the 14th July, all we are waiting on is the new PPA estimated Jue 2018 onwards.
+The 20MW Solar Farm electricity generated per year was to be55,000 MWh will be sold to ECG and or Industrial clients in the Special Economic Zone.

-Simbrofo Ghana 20MW Solar Farm - Simbrofo Light Ghana Ltd - The SPV company, Registered in ACCRA Ghana for the 20MW Solar Farm at Simbrofo in the Central Region of Ghana, Ghanian Directors David Tamakloe & Victor NooNoo.
-The Holding company is Simbrofo Light Ghana Ltd UK Ltd in the UK, Directors Alan Brewer MSc & Steve Filary HNC.
+Simbrofo Ghana 20MW Solar Farm - In 2017 Simbrofo Light Ghana Ltd - The SPV company, Registered in ACCRA Ghana for the 20MW Solar Farm at Simbrofo in the Central Region of Ghana.
+The Holding company now is to be Savant Energy Limited with the Managing Director Joseph Okyere.
 A Provisional License was granted and issued on the 20th December 2016.
-PPA draft issued in November 2017, still to be agreed upon by (PCOA).
+PPA draft issued in November 2017, still to be agreed upon by (PCOA) and that delay caused the previous 20MW project to stall.
 Feed-In-Tariff (FiT) Letter from the Ministry of Finance obtained in December 2017.
-Our PPA will be issued soon by the Electricity company ECG in Ghana.
-Possible Build start date of September 2019 & operational by August 2020.
+Our PPA was to be issued by the Electricity company ECG in Ghana.

 Since 2012 we focused on Africa, specifically Kenya first with a 10MW Solar Farm proposal at Konsa and proposals made for Nakuru, Neydia, and recently partnering with the FEP Group for two 10MW proposals in Mombasa.
-Ghana was then looked at in 2016 and the Simbrofo project commenced being develpoped.
-The Old Government had issued many PPA's and all these had to be checked by the new Government and new schedules entered into to issue PPaAs going forward.
+Ghana was then looked at in 2016 and the Simbrofo project commenced being developed.
+The Old Government had issued many PPA's and all these had to be checked by the new Government and new schedules entered into to issue PPA's going forward.
 Each project must be in line with the Presidents Local Content & Local participation where 50% of products must be from Manufacturers in Ghana.
-We are working very closely with the President on Waste Management in Ghana and it is hoped that the Simbrofo PPA will be issued shortly.
+We are working very closely with the President on Waste Management in Ghana and it is hoped that the Licence, Simbrofo PPA will be issued shortly together with the PPA letter and Grid Connection letter.
+The full PPA document can then be worked on and a full Feasibility study enhanced to accommodate the increase from 20MW to 200MW.

 Mr Michael Milkado CEO of PTL Enterprises Ltd in Ghana seen here below at launch of a Chinese 20MW solar farm in 2016, left talking with the Minister of Power 2nd left of centre.
 Our Ghanalight Solar Farm projects will give back to the peoples around each of our solar farms - Revenue share portion to be used for FREE Solar PV panels (20W) for villagers, Solar Water Pumps together with Solar Street Lighting.
 The landowner could also become a shareholder in the Solar Farms - ourfirst being at Simbrofo.